 The practice kept a complaints log for written and verbal complaints.
-We looked at two complaints received in the last 12 months and found these were satisfactorily handled, dealt with in a timely way, openness and transparency with dealing with the compliant.
+We looked at five complaints received in the last 12 months and found these were satisfactorily handled, dealt with in a timely way.

 Lessons were learnt from concerns and complaints and action was taken as a result to improve the quality of care.
 The practice carried out an annual review of complaints to identify any patterns or trends and these were shared during team meetings.